- a self-assessment and penalty regime that makes it important for taxpayers to act reasonably in taking a tax position;

 New Zealand's tax system is largely based on taxpayer self-assessment.
 A taxpayer who is required to file a tax5 return is treated when doing so as taking a tax position that quantifies their liability until that position is altered as permitted by law.
 IR may accept the self-assessed tax position or correct it but, except in certain extreme cases, such as alleged fraud, IR may not reassess a taxpayer outside a four-year time bar6 and without first having undertaken a pre-assessment disputes process, which is comprehensively regulated under the Tax Administration Act 1994 (TAA).7 This means that in most cases IR must have decided to query a tax position, have undertaken any necessary investigation and then carried out the disputes process before being able to assess.

 Not all cases commence with a risk review or can be resolved by disclosure.
 An investigation may be commenced.
 IR has broad powers of investigation, search and seizure.9 They are not the subject of this chapter and fall outside the statutory disputes process.
-To the extent that the conduct of investigations is subject to judicial review, the very limited ability to challenge an investigation is referred to in the section dealing with litigation.
+To the extent that the conduct of investigations is subject to judicial review, the very limited ability to challenge an investigation is referred to in Section II.ii.

 The disputes process usually follows an investigation by IR, from which it concludes that the taxpayer's position is incorrect.
 In its full form, the process involves the formal exchange of notices between taxpayer and IR, a conference phase10 and ultimately (unless a taxpayer opts out) the referral of an unresolved dispute to the Disputes Review Unit (DRU) of IR.
 There, the respective positions of the relevant IR investigations team and the taxpayer are independently considered on the papers, and a decision made as to which prevails.11